-Heat a wok on medium heat and at while it is heating up, I chop the shallots, peppers and mushrooms.
+Heat a wok on medium heat and at while it is heating up, chop the shallots, pepper and mushrooms.
+(C)

-I add 2 tablespoons olive oil and once that heats up, I add the shallots and pepper along with some salt.
-I sauté them for 7 minutes, then add the mushrooms and garlic and continue sautéing for 3 minutes.
+Add olive oil and once that heats up, add shallots, red bell pepper and salt and sauté for 7 minutes.
+Add mushrooms and garlic and continue sautéing for 3 minutes.
 (D) Take the wok off the heat.

 It takes around 3 minutes for the egg to set.

 See all those cute egg balls and tidbits?
 Finally, it’s time to plate this delicious spaghetti egg extravaganza!
 I put a bowl of the enchilada sauce on the table because Christopher is one of those people who likes to use more.

 Above all I hope you enjoyed this recipe because this is truly a family favorite!!